Squirrel Control & Treatment

 - Plant Flowers Squirrels Don’t Like.
 To prevent squirrels, plant daffodils, snowdrops, allium, or hyacinth.

 - Keep Your Yard Clean.
 Rake your yard regularly to remove any fallen fruit, nuts, or seeds.
-It is also crucial to use garbage cans with tight-fitting lids.
+Use garbage cans with tight-fitting lids.

-Our expert team can quickly and humanely keep pesky wildlife away from your yard and home.
+Our expert team can manage treatment for squirrels and humanely keep all pesky wildlife away from your yard and home.

 Frequently Asked Questions:

 Sure, squirrels can be cute… but they can also wreak havoc on your yard and home.
 Squirrels can sneak into your space looking for food, warmth and water.
 Once they’re in or around your home, they’ll build nests, gnaw on cables, and cause structural damage.
 Learn more about these little critters!